-- Originally proposed to bring order to chaos. - Prescriptive process models advocate an orderly approach to software engineering.
+- Prescriptive process models were originally proposed to bring order to chaos. - Prescriptive process models advocate an orderly approach to software engineering.
 However, will some extent of chaos (less rigid) be beneficial to bring some creativity?

 That leads to a few questions ...